-I think people rush out to the stores to buy things before they’ve given what they already have a shot.
+I think people rush out to the stores to buy things before they’ve really looked at everything they own when in the decorating mood.

-Because people don’t often think outside of the box.
+Because people don’t always want to think outside of the box.
 And that’s what you have to do when you repurpose something to become something else.

-Got a dresser that you don’t want hidden in the bedroom, and want out on display?
-Turn it into a coffee bar or put it in a special spot and display seasonal vignettes on it.
+Got a dresser that you don’t want hidden in the bedroom, and prefer that it be out on display?
+Turn it into a coffee bar.

-Need some shelf space up high, but only have a short shelf?
-Put it up on a table and you have instantly got what you wanted.
-And didn’t have to pay a dime.
+Do you need some shelf space up high, but only have a short shelf?
+Put it up on a table.
+And you didn’t have to spend a dime.

 The secret, really, is to make things look like they go together.